artsy/artsy.github.io/_posts/2017-01-25-mashing-maps.markdown

 end
 ```

-Then finally I could convert that into something that's useful for this project
+Then finally with a fully fleshed out CSV, I could convert that into something that's useful for this project, JSON:

 ```ruby
 require 'CSV'